microsoft/live-share/CONTRIBUTING.md

 # Contributing

-## Before Submitting an Bug or Feature Request
+## Before Submitting an Problem or Feature Request
 First, please do a search in [open issues/feature requests](https://github.com/Microsoft/project-cascade/issues) to see if the issue or feature request has already been filed.
 Use this [query](https://github.com/Microsoft/project-cascade/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc) to search for the most popular feature requests.

 If you find your issue/feature already exists, make relevant comments and add your [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
 Use a reaction in place of a "+1" comment.